-- "Justice-involved person" means an individual who is currently incarcerated within a county jail or who has been incarcerated in a county jail.

-- "Mental health multidisciplinary personnel team" means any team of two or more persons who are trained in the identification and treatment of individuals with mental illness, and who are qualified to provide a broad range of services related to mental health.
-Provides that the team may include, but is not be limited to, all of the following: mental health and substance abuse services personnel and practitioners or other trained counseling personnel; medical personnel with sufficient training to provide health services; social services workers with experience or training in the provision of services to adults with mental illness and eligibility for services; case managers or case coordinators responsible for referral, linkage, or coordination of care and services provided to adults or families.
+- "Justice-involved person" means an individual who is currently incarcerated within a county jail or who has been incarcerated in a county jail. - "Mental health multidisciplinary personnel team" means a team of two or more persons who are trained in the identification and treatment of individuals with mental illness and who are qualified to provide a broad range of services related to mental health.
+Provides that the team may include any of the following: mental health and substance abuse services personnel and practitioners or other trained counseling personnel; medical personnel with sufficient training to provide health services; social services workers with experience or training in the provision of services to adults with mental illness and eligibility for services; case managers or case coordinators responsible for referral, linkage, or coordination of care and services provided to adults or families.

-- "Provider agency" means any governmental or other agency that has, as one of its purposes, the identification, assessment, and linkage of housing or supportive services to individuals with mental illness.
-Specifies that the provider agencies serving adults that may share information under this section include, but are not limited to, all of the following entities or service agencies:
+- "Provider agency" means a governmental or other agency that has, as one of its purposes, the identification, assessment, and linkage of housing or supportive services to individuals with mental illness.
+Specifies that the provider agencies serving adults that may share information under the provisions of this bill include, but are not limited to, all of the following entities or service agencies:

-- o Social services.
+- Social services.

-- Health services.
+- o Health services.

-- Mental health services.
+- o Mental health services.

 - o Substance abuse services.

 - o Probation.

 - o Law enforcement.

 - o Legal counsel for the adult or family representing them in a criminal matter.

-- Veterans services and counseling.
+- o Veterans services and counseling.

 - o Homeless services.

+- o Tribal programs.

-This bill authorizes members of a mental health multidisciplinary personnel team engaged in the identification, assessment, and linkage of supportive services to justice-involved persons to disclose to, and exchange with, one another, information and writings that relate to any information that may be designated as confidential under state law if the member of the team reasonably believes it is required for the identification of mental illness and the provision of services.
-Provides that any discussion relative to the disclosure or exchange of the information or writings during a team meeting is confidential and, notwithstanding any other law, testimony concerning that discussion is not admissible in any criminal, civil, or juvenile court proceeding.
+This bill authorizes members of a mental health multidisciplinary personnel team engaged in the identification, assessment, and linkage of supportive services to a justice-involved person to disclose to, and exchange with, one another information and writings that relate to information that may be designated as confidential under state law if the member of the team reasonably believes it is required for the identification of mental illness and the provision of services.

+This bill provides that a discussion relative to the disclosure or exchange of the information or writings during a team meeting is confidential and, notwithstanding any other law, testimony concerning that discussion is not admissible in any criminal, civil, or juvenile court proceeding.